andreasschrade/andreasschrade.github.com/_posts/2019-01-06-android-how-to-workmanager.md

 Welcome to Android, a world with unlimited choices ...

 This article is about another way to manage background processing: WorkManager!
+Tada!
 A new API which is part of the Android Architecture Components.
 The good news is that this API makes your life as an Android developer actually easier!
-So, let's dive right in.
+So, let's dive right in...

 ## What is WorkManager?